jurtasun/rcds_intro_nextflow/chapter1/README.md

 We could also use the `Elvis` operator (`?:`) to supply default values if certain keys are missing from the map, which is a common and elegant way to handle optional inputs.
 The `Elvis` operator is a shorthand in `Groovy` - and other languages - used to provide a default value if something is `null` or `false`.

 Finally, we could practice conditional string construction: for example, only appending the job description if it exists.
-This shows how you can write expressive logic in compact, readable code using `Groovy`'s flexible syntax.
+This shows we you can write expressive logic in compact, readable code using `Groovy`'s flexible syntax.

 Edit the script to do the following:
-- Create a map person with: name, age, city, and optionally job.
+- Create a `map` person with: `name`, `age`, `city`, and optionally `job`.
-- Write a function describePerson(Map person) that: Returns a sentence describing the person.
+- Write a function `describePerson()`that: Returns a sentence describing the person.
 Includes job only if it's provided.
 - The function uses default values if some keys are missing.

 ```groovy